If U.S. troops leave Afghanistan, much civilian aid may go too

 Dobbins has warned that the United States could even be forced to close its embassy in Kabul, as it did in the 1990s.

-That would drastically reduce the U.S. ability to support Afghanistan's weak central government and keep the influence of neighboring Iran and Pakistan in check.
+That would drastically reduce the U.S. ability to support Afghanistan's weak central government and keep the influence of neighbouring Iran and Pakistan in check.

 Seth Jones, an Afghanistan expert at the RAND Corp, said that certain U.S. government elements would likely stay on in Afghanistan no matter what - diplomats, aid officials, in addition to intelligence and counter-terrorism elements -- if arrangements can be made with future Afghan leaders.